-2.3.5 Loans against Certificate of Deposits (CDs)
+2.3.4 Loans against Certificate of Deposits (CDs)

-Banks cannot grant loans against CDs.
-Furthermore, they are also not permitted to buy-back their own CDs before maturity.
-On a review it has been decided to relax these restrictions on lending and buy back, until further notice, only in respect of CDs held by mutual funds.
-While granting such loans to the mutual funds, banks should keep in view the provisions of paragraph 44(2) of the SEBI (Mutual Funds) Regulations, 1996.
-Further, such finance if extended to equity-oriented mutual funds, will form part of banks' capital market exposure, as hitherto.
+Banks may lend against CDs and buy back their own CDs, until further notice, only in respect of CDs held by mutual funds, subject to the provisions of paragraph 44(2) of the SEBI (Mutual Funds) Regulations, 1996.
+Further, such finance if extended to equity-oriented mutual funds will form part of banks' capital market exposure, as hitherto.

-2.3.6 Finance for and Loans/Advances against Indian Depository Receipts (IDRs)
+2.3.5 Finance for and Loans/Advances against Indian Depository Receipts (IDRs)